Fatal high-speed Clendon crash leaves car 'smashed up like a sardine can' - NZ Herald

 Three people have died in crashes overnight, including one in Auckland where a vehicle ploughed through a fence and ended up wedged inside a tunnel.

-Police said two people died in the Auckland crash which happened at the intersection of Weymouth Road and Palmers Road at 12.35am.
+Police said two people died in the Auckland crash which happened at the intersection of Weymouth Rd and Palmers Rd at 12.35am.

-The road remains closed and Police ask motorists to avoid the area as enquiries into the circumstances of the crash are ongoing.
+The road remains closed and Police ask motorists to avoid the area as inquiries into the circumstances of the crash are ongoing.

 A man who was at the scene in Clendon shortly after it happened believed the car was travelling at high speed before crashing.